j4mesli/Hi-Fyve/README.md

-# Spotifyve Hi-Fyve
+# Hi-Fyve Hi-Fyve

 A web-app built using the MEVN stack allowing for users to view, edit, and generate data about their Spotify usage.
 - <strong>This project is LIVE and operating on a closed beta.
-- While SpotiFyve is LIVE</strong>, it is <strong>not</strong> available for public use due to our pending approval of public use from Spotify for utilization of its API.
+- While Hi-Fyve is LIVE</strong>, it is <strong>not</strong> available for public use due to our pending approval of public use from Spotify for utilization of its API.
-  - To request to be added to view the product, please send an email to `jl11701@nyu.edu` with the subject `SpotiFyve Access Request`, containing your name and the email address your Spotify account is associated with.
+  - To request to be added to view the product, please send an email to `jl11701@nyu.edu` with the subject `Hi-Fyve Access Request`, containing your name and the email address your Spotify account is associated with.

 #### Already have access, or just want to check out the site regardless of accessibility?
-You can check it out <a href="https://spotifyve.herokuapp.com/">here!</a>
+You can check it out <a href="https://Hi-Fyve.herokuapp.com/">here!</a>

 ## Navigate
 - [`About`](#about)